OUTDOOR AND ENVIRONMENTAL EDUCATION SEMINAR

 Credit points: 15

-Seminars concerning professional issues in nature tourism and outdoor education are presented by staff, visitors, and students.
+Seminars concerning professional issues in outdoor and environmental education are presented by staff, visitors, and students.
 Students report on work in progress and present a summary of their work in readings, their study of a professional issue, and their research project.

 Graduate capabilities & intended learning outcomes